Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 If you only honestly took a couple weeks

-to get a new rhythm, I think you did it
+to get a new rhythm,

 Yeah.

-I think what I like,
+I think what I and I,

-and I always tell the story,
+and I always tell this story,

-I think a week or two after we sold
+I think a week or two after we sold in,

-and we weren't going to the office
+and we weren't going into the office

-that much is what I sort of
+that much is when I sort of

 would come down and say, okay,